 |Parse unstructured data and automatically create schema||JSON and CSV||JSON and CSV|

-Q. When do I use AWS IoT Analytics and when do I use Amazon Kinesis Analytics?
+Q. When do I use Amazon IoT Analytics and when do I use Amazon Kinesis Analytics?

 However, if you need to analyze IoT data in real-time for use cases such as device monitoring, you can use Amazon Kinesis Analytics.

-Table 2: AWS IoT Analytics vs. Kinesis Analytics use cases
+Table 2: Amazon IoT Analytics vs. Kinesis Analytics use cases

 |Predictive Fleet Maintenance||Yes.
 Collect, process, and store IoT data and use pre-built templates to build and deploy predictive models.
 For example, predicting when HVAC systems will fail on connected vehicles so the vehicle can be rerouted and docking expedited to prevent shipment damage.||No. Predictive maintenance requires a historical analysis on long-term data to build models.|